OMW2 Rexdale

-OMW2 Rexdale (an acronym for On My Way 2 Rexdale) is the fifth studio album by Canadian rapper Nav.
+OMW2 Rexdale (an abbreviation of On My Way 2 Rexdale) is the fifth studio album by Canadian rapper Nav.
 It was released through XO and Republic Records on March 28, 2025.
 The album features guest appearances from Don Toliver, Playboi Carti, and Metro Boomin.
 Production was handled by Nav and Metro Boomin themselves, alongside Rance, Wheezy, Ojivolta, Oz, Dre Moon, Allen Ritter, and Mike Dean, among others.
 The deluxe edition of the album was exclusively released on Nav's website before being released to streaming services on May 2, while the "Whiteboard" edition of the album was exclusively released on his website with a limited amount of time to purchase it.
 Named after his hometown of Rexdale in Toronto, Canada, OMW2 Rexdale serves as the follow-up to his previous album, Demons Protected by Angels (2022).

 The album was supported by the lead and only single, "Real Me", a collaboration with Metro Boomin, which was released exactly a week before its release.